Robbie025/ComplexMethod/complexRF/docs/source/howtouse.rst

 A version of complex method written in python  is available in the git repository in the folder *python*.

-Links to install python and numpy:
+Links to install python, numpy and matplotlib:

 	| https://www.python.org/downloads/